TODO: add alt text

 The usual presentation, according to Noakes, is confusion, loss of consciousness, and epileptic seizures.
 “The other presentation that I frequently see is that people who finish the race become very withdrawn,” Noakes is quoted as saying.
 “They lie down in the fetal position.
 They don’t want to speak to anyone.
 They don’t want to look at the lights.”

-For those of you who like lists, here’s a list of moderate to severe hyponatremia symptoms:
+For my list-lovers, here’s a list of moderate to severe hyponatremia symptoms:

 • Confusion